Mercateo/rust-for-node-developers/http-requests/README.md

 As you may know JavaScript is a single-threaded lanugage and all asynchronous APIs are driven by [an event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).
 You probably also know about [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) which allow us to model asynchronous control flow and that the `async`/`await` syntax for functions are build on top of Promises.
 (Disclaimer: There are more ways to handle asynchronity than by using Promises.
 In our own chapter from above we used callbacks for example.)
 You may also recall that it took a while until Promises and `async`/`await` were fully standardized and landed natively in JavaScript.

 Rust is basically in the same progress.
 There will be an `async` keyword and an `await!` macro which will behave similar to JavaScripts `async`/`await`.
 There is also a concept similar to Promises which is called [Futures](https://github.com/rust-lang-nursery/futures-rs), but they aren't fully standardized yet.
 You can follow the whole progress on [_"Are we `async` yet?"_](https://areweasyncyet.rs/).
-But there are also key differences to JavaScript: Rust is multi-threaded and has no build-in event loop.
+But there are also key differences to JavaScript: Rust is multi-threaded and has no built-in event loop.

 So everything you'll now see can and will probably change in the future.
 Take it with a grain of salt.